RobinTTY/LearningCollection/website/docs/cloud/aws/certified-developer-associate/api-gateway.md

 - Custom Authorizer:
   - Great for 3rd party tokens
   - Very flexible in terms of what IAM policy is returned
-  - Handle Authentication verification + Authorization in the Lambda function
+  - Need to handle Authentication verification + Authorization in the Lambda function
   - Pay per Lambda invocation, results are cached
 - Cognito User Pool:
   - You manage your own user pool (can be backed by Facebook, Google login etc…)